ChenyangQiQi/BSVD/README.md

 ![](./figures/framework.jpg)
 ---

-This branch is for synthesic noise removal on DAVIS dataset.
+This branch is for synthetic noise removal on the DAVIS dataset.
 We also provide the code for real raw noise removal [here](https://github.com/ChenyangQiQi/BSVD/tree/bsvd_raw).

 ---
 ## Dependencies and Installation